Colorado Springs Prescription Drug Fraud Lawyers

 Penalties for prescription drug fraud vary depending on the type of drug, the amount of the drug, and what your intent with that drug was.
 Offenses which include selling or distributing prescription drugs carry the most serious penalties.
 In Colorado, a level two drug felony carries a possible prison sentence of four to eight years.

-If you, your child, or other family member has been arrested for prescription drug fraud, it is vital that you consult a seasoned criminal defense attorney.
-The Colorado Springs legal team at The Bussey Law Firm, P.C. has represented hundreds of clients facing prescription drug fraud charges.
+If you, your child, or other family member has been arrested, it is vital that you consult a seasoned Colorado Springs prescription drug fraud attorney.
+The legal team at The Bussey Law Firm, P.C. has represented hundreds of clients facing prescription drug fraud charges.
 As a former prosecutor, attorney Timothy R. Bussey knows how prosecutors think and operate.
 The Bussey defense team has obtained reduced sentences, lesser charges, dismissal of charges, lower fines and treatment for addiction in lieu of prosecution for many of their clients.

 At The Bussey Law Firm, P.C., we offer personalized service to every client.
 Call our offices today at (719) 475-2555 for a free consultation.